ed-burrows/ClientServer-PQCTesting/README.md

 keytool -import -alias server -file server_cert.pem -keystore client_truststore.p12 -storepass password -storetype PKCS12

 ````
+1. If you are testing this project between two different computers, simply execute the above commands and share the generated files between your computers.
-(N.B. in the above examples, `password` resides as a placeholder that can be replaced with whatever you require.
-It is recommended to leave the above commands as they are assuming you are using this for testing purposes and ***not*** implementing this code in a production environment).
+2. In the above examples, `password` resides as a placeholder that can be replaced with whatever you require.
+It is recommended to leave the above commands as they are assuming you are using this for testing purposes and ***not*** implementing this code in a production environment.
    * If you would like to change the `-storepass` password to something unique, you must also amend the code in the `ConnectionManager` class - specifically the `startClientConnection` and `startServerConnection` methods - to ensure the password used for certificate generation is the same as what is in the code.
 ## Walkthrough
 * First clone the repository:
 ````